EXTENDED DOCUMENTATION

 text

-currently contains live operational secrets and private keys.
-It is ignored by git, but it still represents a workstation secret concentration risk and should be handled as sensitive operator material.
+can contain live operational secrets and private keys.
+They are ignored by git, but they still represent workstation secret concentration risk and should be handled as sensitive operator material.

 Validation